 - Stir the ½ cup sugar and cinnamon together in a small bowl and set aside.

 - Gently turn out the dough onto a lightly floured work surface and roll it into a rectangle that is about 18 inches wide and 12 inches long.
 Spread all but about 1 tablespoon of the melted butter evenly over the surface of the dough with a pastry brush or spoon.
 Sprinkle the cinnamon sugar evenly over the butter.

 - Roll the dough into a long, cigar shaped roll.
 With the seam side down, cut the roll into 12 even pieces.
 Place each piece on top of the caramel glaze in the baking dish, spacing them evenly.
 Brush the tops of the buns with the remaining melted butter, cover with plastic wrap, and put in the refrigerator to rise overnight.
 (If you'd like to just keep going and bake the sticky buns the same day, simply let them rise in the covered baking dish at room temperature for about 1 hour, until nearly doubled in size, before baking.)

 - The next morning, remove the pan from the refrigerator and let the sticky buns sit at room temperature for 60 minutes.
 Preheat the oven to 350 degrees.

-- Remove the plastic wrap and bake the buns for about 40-45 minutes.
-The tops of the rolls will get quite brown.
-If you feel they are getting too brown, simply cover loosely with a sheet of aluminum foil.
+- Remove the plastic wrap and bake the buns for about 45-50 minutes.
+Check the rolls after 30 minutes and cover loosely with a sheet of aluminum foil if the tops are getting too brown.
 To test if the sticky buns are done in the center, pull the pan from the oven and use a butter knife to gently separate a couple of the buns in the center of the pan.
 If the buns still look doughy, bake for a bit longer.

-- Remover the pan from the oven and let cool on a wire rack for 5 minutes before carefully inverting the rolls out onto another pan.
+- Remove the pan from the oven and let cool on a wire rack for 5 minutes before carefully inverting the rolls out onto another pan.
 Let cool for 20 minutes and serve.